 - Company annual reports

 - Financial statements prepared for loan requests

 What to do with your assets is another important decision during a family transition.
 Here are some things to consider when making decisions about financial assets:

 - An investment in marriage may make little sense in singlehood.

-- Don’t retain an investment you can’t live with.
+- Don’t keep an investment you can’t live with.

 - Use your divorce to cut your losses.